 Although we're not focusing on them in this guide, you can find a range of inexpensive manual coffee makers on the market.

-Think about how many cups you need your coffee maker to produce in one round of coffee production.
-If you're the only person in your home drinking coffee and usually only drink a single cup at a time, a single serving machine or a coffee maker that produces just a few cups would be ideal.
-On the other hand, if you have a large household of coffee drinkers or you often entertain guests, look for a model that can make a larger number of cups in one go.
+Think about how many cups you need your coffee maker to make in one round of coffee production.
+If you're the only person in your home drinking coffee and usually only drink a single cup at a time, a single-serving machine or coffee maker that produces just a few cups would be ideal.
+While not exclusively a single-serve machine, the Ninja DualBrew Pro has a single-serve option.

-Some coffee makers give you little input over how your coffee turns out, whereas others let you fine-tune your cup of coffee with brew strength control.Consider whether you're fussy about how your coffee turns out.
+Some coffee makers give you little control over how your coffee turns out.
+Others let you fine-tune your cup of coffee with brew-strength control.
+For instance, the Ninja Programmable Coffee Brewer has a standard-strength "classic" option and a stronger "rich" setting.
+Consider whether you're fussy about how your coffee turns out.
 If you're particular about your java, opt for a model that allows you to control the brew strength.

 Imagine waking up to a freshly brewed pot of coffee ready to drink.
 If you choose a versatile coffee machine with a built-in timer, this could be your reality every day.

 This feature is helpful if you don't function well before that first cup or if you're in a hurry to get out of the house in the morning.